dotnet/android/Documentation/building/unix-instructions.md

     # of whether a cached copy was used.
     rebuild-mono

-    # Rebuild and install Mono runtime for the armeabi architecture only regardless
-    # of whether a cached copy was used.
-    rebuild-armeabi-mono

     # Rebuild and install Mono runtime for the armeabi-v7a architecture only regardless
     # of whether a cached copy was used.
     rebuild-armeabi-v7a-mono